ai-robotics-estonia/2024_Machine_Vision_Misplacement-Detection_Quality_Check_Robot/README.md

 The project validates and tests new machine vision support for collaborative robots (cobots) used in the production of manufacturing industries.
 The solution enables automated programming of cobots using the learned placement of the workpieces.
 The solution helps significantly increase the efficiency and safety of the production process and is applicable to an extensive class of production tasks.

 ## Objectives of the Demonstration Project
-The aim of the project is to enhance the efficiency of utilizating collaborative robots (cobots) in the CNC production process.
+The aim of the project is to enhance the efficiency of utilizing collaborative robots (cobots) in the CNC production process.
 Within the project, the focus will be on employing computer vision to validate an automated method for exploiting the cobot's capabilities in assisting with the production.
 The specific objectives include: :
-- Automatic calibration between the camera and cobot,
+- Automatic calibration between the camera and the cobot,
 - Detecting and measuring billet objects for programming the cobot using machine vision,
 - Automated program generation and operation control for the cobot.